 By the way, creating wealth is not rocket science.
 You just have to have the discipline.
 Here are three rules to securing your material future:

-1. Save and invest as regularly as you can.
+1. Save and invest money as regularly as you can.
 Every penny matters.

 2. Be patient as a tree.